Updated on Dec 05, 2022 • 5 min read • 692 views • Copy Link

-Both of these have various subclasses of visas.
-The correct visa for you to apply for will depend on whether you are a refugee, or not, and whether you are in or outside of Australia at the time of making the visa application.
+There are two types of refugee visas available in Australia.
+These are the Offshore Resettlement visa, and the Onshore Protection visa.
+Both of these visas have various subclasses.
+The correct visa for a person to apply for will depend on whether they are in or outside of Australia at the time of applying.

 The Offshore Resettlement Program has two categories.
 The first is the refugee category, and the second is the special humanitarian program (SHP) category.

-- the Refugee Visa (subclass 200), most of the applications have already been identified by the United High Commissioner for Refugees and referred to the Australian Government
+- the Refugee Visa (subclass 200), most of the applications have already been identified by the United High Commissioner for Refugees and referred to the Australian Government;

-- the In-country Special Humanitarian Programme Visa (subclass 201), which is for people who are still residing in their country and have been unable to leave
+- the In-country Special Humanitarian Programme Visa (subclass 201), which is for people who are still residing in their country and have been unable to leave;

-- the Global Special Humanitarian Programme Visa (subclass 202), which is for non-refugees
+- the Global Special Humanitarian Programme Visa (subclass 202), which is for non-refugees;

-- the Emergency Rescue Visa (subclass 203), which is an accelerated processing arrangement for those that satisfy the refugee criteria and in immediate danger, and
+- the Emergency Rescue Visa (subclass 203), which is an accelerated processing arrangement for those that satisfy the refugee criteria and in immediate danger; and

 - the Women at Risk Visa (subclass 204), which is for female applicants defined as refugees who do not have the protection of a partner, or relative and are in danger of victimisation.